ClearboxSystems/ng-computed/README.md

 We're currently working on proper documentation, but for now you can read the documents in [/docs/][6].

-There are three main parts to `ng-extracted`:
+There are three main parts to `ng-computed`:

 * [watches][7]: How are watches registered?
 What kinds of watches are registered?
 How can I control this?